Baldwin-Whitehall School District

-The Baldwin-Whitehall School District is a large, suburban, public school district which serves the boroughs of Baldwin and Whitehall and Baldwin Township in Pennsylvania, as well as part of the Hays neighborhood of Pittsburgh, Pennsylvania.
+The Baldwin-Whitehall School District is a large, suburban, public school district which serves the boroughs of Baldwin and Whitehall and Baldwin Township in Pennsylvania, as well as a portion of the Hays neighborhood of Pittsburgh, Pennsylvania.
 Baldwin-Whitehall School District encompasses approximately 10 sqmi.
 According to 2000 federal census data, it served a resident population of 36,687 people.
 By 2010, the district's population declined to 35,731 people.
 In 2009, Baldwin-Whitehall School District residents' per capita income was $21,872 a year, while the median family income was $53,196.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.

 Extracurriculars

 The district offers a variety of clubs, activities, and sports.